-A substance secreted by the stomach which enables the body to absorb vitamin B12.
+A substance secreted by the stomach that enables the body to absorb vitamin B12.
 It is a glycoprotein.

 - The vitamin is then bound by intrinsic factor, a protein secreted by parietal cells of the stomach, and carried to the ileum where it is absorbed.